Scezaquer/dubious-programming-language/README.md

 up to 8 characters.
 This means that `'a'` is a char, but `'abcdefgh'` is also a char.
 However, `'abcdefghi'` is not.

-In memory, characters in the char are stored backwards, such that `'abcd'` corresponds to hex `0x64636261`, which naïvely translates to `dcba`.
-This is so that chars with less than 8 letters behave as expected (meaning, `'a'` corresponds to hex `0x61` instead of `0x6100000000000000`)
+In memory, characters in the char are in order, padded to the left, such that `'abcd'` corresponds to hex `0x61626364`.
+Char `'a'` corresponds to hex `0x61` (instead of `0x6100000000000000`).

 This also means that `str` are actually chunked into groups of 8 characters, which is important to keep in mind when indexing them.
 I.e., `let a: str = "abcdefghij"` will give you `a[0] == 'abcdefgh'` and `a[1] == 'ij'`.
 Finer access is obtained through casting to int and bitwise manipulation.
+The standard library should eventually implement nicer ways to manipulate strings.

 ## Structs